-- 140 database structure (the "FLUXNET baskets" in Figure 1) where a common and agreed data product (including all the needed metadata and versioning information) are loaded and made available.
-The main change respect to the current system is in the role of the Regional network databases and processing centres that would need to organize and run the cluster (Table 1).
-For the sites instead the system remains similar to the current organization (Figure 2), with the addition that it is not needed to organize double submissions of the same data (to the Regional network and for FLUXNET synthesis) but it is sufficient to - 145 decide when, for a given dataset, it is time to share in FLUXNET.
-In fact the Regional networks can continue to distribute data according to their specific data policy and move to the FLUXNET cluster only the dataset that can be shared under the common open data policy.
+policy, the FLUXNET clusters must agree to prepare and maintain a specific database structure (the "FLUXNET baskets" in Fig. 1) in which a common and agreed data product (including all the needed metadata and versioning information) are loaded and made available.
+The main change with respect to the current system is in the role of the regional network databases and processing centers that would need to organize and run the cluster (Table 1).
+For the sites, the system instead remains similar to the current organization (Fig. 2) with the addition that organizing double submissions of the same data (to the regional network and for FLUXNET synthesis) is not needed, but it is sufficient to decide when, for a given dataset, it is time to share it in FLUXNET.
+In fact, the regional networks can continue to distribute data according to their specific data policy and move to the FLUXNET cluster only the dataset that can be shared under the common open-data policy.

-The FLUXNET product creation requires also that all the participating networks agree on the characteristics (for example minimal requirements about the variables, standard processing to apply, (meta)data format, common data policy, mechanism

-150 for data access etc.) and contribute to the development.
-However, we do not have to start from scratch: in the last years, for the preparation of the FLUXNET collections, standards have been already defined and implemented also at regional level (e.g. AmeriFlux, the European Database and ICOS produce already the same output).
-These include format, units, processing schemes and codes that are openly accessible, like in the case of the ONEFlux suite (Pastorello et al. 2019 and 2020).
+The FLUXNET product creation also requires that all the participating networks agree on the characteristics (for example minimal requirements about the variables, standard processing to apply, (meta)data format, common data policy, mechanism for data access, etc.) and contribute to the development.
+However, we do not have to start from scratch; in recent years, for the preparation of the FLUXNET collections, standards have already been defined and implemented also at the regional level (e.g., AmeriFlux, the European Database and ICOS already produce the same output).
+These include format, units, processing schemes and codes that are openly accessible, like in the case of the ONEFlux suite (Pastorello et al., 2019, 2020).

-Clearly the methods, standards and the needs evolve in time and for this reason it is important to discuss and agree on a plan and strategy to coordinate the efforts and define the common set of rules to apply in the FLUXNET clusters.
-FLUXNET worked well as bottom up initiative, community driven and without rigid and formal governing bodies, allowing people to participate, propose and use the FLUXNET organization in a democratic way.
-To keep this spirit, a light coordination committee constituted by Regional networks and FLUXNET clusters representatives that work directly on data processing could serve as tool for the process governance in the definition of the new standards to apply and new products to introduce.
+Clearly the methods, standards and the needs evolve through time, and for this reason it is important to discuss and agree on a plan and strategy to coordinate the efforts and define the common set of rules to apply in the FLUXNET clusters.
+FLUXNET worked well as a bottom-up initiative, community-driven, and without rigid or formal governing bodies, allowing people to participate, propose and use the FLUXNET organization in a democratic way.
+To keep this spirit, a light coordination committee constituted of regional networks and FLUXNET cluster representatives that work directly on data processing could serve as a tool for the process governance in the definition of the new standards to apply and new products to introduce.

-- 160 It is also important to define a strategy to evaluate and decide on implementation of changes or additions to the standards.
-In general, there is no reason to change established methods and formats if not motivated since this has an impact on the users that have to adapt their tools (in particular users interested to continuous data uses).
-For the processing the requirements could be, as in the last FLUXNET releases, that the processing tools should be at least 1) published in peer-review journals, 2) available to be easily applied to large and heterogeneous dataset, 3) with the implementation codes open source and 4) different - 165 enough from what is already implemented to justify their addition to the processing flow (it is crucial to find the right balance between completeness and usability, too many options lead can lead to confusion).
+It is also important to define a strategy to evaluate and decide on the implementation of changes or additions to the standards.
+In general, there is no reason to change established methods and formats if there is no motivation or need to do so since this has an impact on the users who have to adapt their tools (in particular users interested in continuous data use).
+For processing, the requirements could be, as in the last FLUXNET releases, that the processing tools should be at least (1) published in peer-review journals, (2) available to be easily applied to a large and heterogeneous dataset, (3) open source with the implementation codes and (4) different enough from what is already implemented to justify their addition to the processing flow (it is crucial to find the right balance between completeness and usability; too many options can lead to confusion).